 Figure 5: After Ten POWeR Cycles – Self-regulation Grows

-The SRSD framework and content remains exactly the same, but our presentation of it makes it easier for teachers to keep the momentum going all year.
+The evidence-based practices for writing (EBP-W) and content remains exactly the same, but our presentation of it makes it easier for teachers to keep the momentum going all year.
 We don’t focus on proprietary or branded names; we focus on the activities and mechanisms that actually help children become better writers.

 Still curious?
-If you are familiar with the 6 Stages, you may appreciate this graphic that shows how the mechanisms in the POWeR Cycles overlay the 6 Stages.
+If you are familiar with gradual release models, you may appreciate this graphic that shows how the mechanisms in the POWeR Cycles overlays on this.

-Figure 6: 6 Stages Overlay on POWeR Cycle
+Figure 6: 6 Steps or Stages Overlay on POWeR Cycle

 Deshler, D. D., Alley, G. R., Warner, M. M., & Schumaker, J. B. (1981).
 Instructional practices for promoting skill acquisition and generalization in severely learning disabled adolescents.
 Learning Disability Quarterly, 4(4), 415–421.